Public charge FAQ: information and resources

 What is the Foundation doing to help communities impacted by the public charge rule?

-As a health funder, 23% of our funding in 2019 went towards supporting the resilience of immigrant communities.
+As a health funder, 23% of our funding in 2019 went toward supporting the resilience of immigrant communities.
 We looked at the geographies that would be hardest hit by public charge and funded community foundations in those areas to deepen their work to support immigrant communities.

 We’ll continue working to protect the gains made by vulnerable communities in our state and to build resilience and promote inclusion for California’s immigrant residents.